 John Landis began his career in the mail room of 20th Century-Fox.
 A high-school dropout, 18-year-old Landis made his way to Yugoslavia to work as a production assistant on Kelly's Heroes (1970).
 Remaining in Europe, Landis found work as an actor, extra and stuntman in many of the Spanish/Italian "...

 Martin Charles Scorsese was born on November 17, 1942 in Queens, New York City, to Catherine Scorsese (née Cappa) and Charles Scorsese, who both worked in Manhattan's garment district, and whose families both came from Palermo, Sicily.
 He was raised in the neighborhood of Little Italy, which later ...

 Roger William Corman was born April 5, 1926, in Detroit, Michigan.
 Initially following in his father's footsteps, Corman studied engineering at Stanford University but while in school, he began to lose interest in the profession and developed a growing passion for film.
 Upon graduation, he worked a...

 Producer | Clerks

-Kevin Patrick Smith was born in Red Bank, New Jersey, to Grace (Schultz) and Donald E. Smith, a postal worker.
+Kevin Patrick Smith was born in Red Bank but grew up in Highlands, New Jersey, to Grace (Schultz) and Donald E. Smith, a postal worker.
 He is very proud of his native state; this fact can be seen in all of his movies.
 Kevin is of mostly German, with some Irish and English, ancestry.